 6. Fulfil your waterpark dreams with Splash Gallipoli

 Probably the most famous waterpark (although one among many) on the coast of Puglia, Splash Gallipoli is a 78000 square metre water amusement park set in beautiful natural surroundings.
 It is not only packed with rides and pools in every shape and form you can imagine, but the park also puts on shows, holds competitions and has lots of games that anyone can participate in.
 There are several family-friendly restaurants on-site for when you need to refuel as well as a quieter picnic area shaded by trees.
 Sounds like a full day out to us.

 7. Picnic at the unspoiled beauty spot of Torre Guaceto

-Why go: With completely untouched and undeveloped sands, Torre Guaceto is no ordinary stretch of beach.
+With completely untouched and undeveloped sands, Torre Guaceto is no ordinary stretch of beach.
 You won’t find the usual clusters of bars, shops and water sports centres here thanks to its status as a protected nature reserve.
 Various plant and animal species, including turtles, thrive here and there are plenty of opportunities to see them on nature walks, snorkelling trips or cycle treks.
 You can get clued up on what creatures to expect at the small local museum.
-The lack of development also means a lack of conveniences; so don’t expect luxuries like sun loungers or restaurants, just a snack bar or two.
-But it’s worth the effort of packing up a cool box with drinks and a picnic to enjoy such peaceful, natural surroundings.
+It’s worth the effort of packing up a cool box with drinks and a picnic to enjoy such peaceful, natural surroundings.